johnvuko/jt-rails-toolbox/README.md

 # JTRailsToolboox

-JTRailsToolboox contains a list of common libs used for rails development.
+JTRailsToolboox contains a list of common libs used for Ruby On Rails development.

 ## Installation